-Mr Turkevich concentrates his practice on writing and prosecuting patent applications, having written hundreds of patent applications.
+Mr Turkevich concentrates his practice on writing and prosecuting patent applications, and has written hundreds of patent applications.
 Mr. Turkevich also counsels clients in patent validity, infringement, and licensing matters.
-His technical fields of expertise include web-based network systems, local area and wide area network technology, digital cellular technology, telephone communications systems, and semiconductors.
+His technical fields of expertise include Internet of Things (IoT), cloud computing systems, web-based network systems, local area and wide area network technology, digital cellular technology, telephone communications systems, and semiconductors.
 He also practiced as an engineer for Hewlett Packard Company from 1985 to 1987.

 He received his bachelor’s degree in electrical engineering from the University of Maryland in 1985, and his law degree, with honors, from The George Washington University Law Center in 1991.
 He is admitted to practice in Maryland and the District of Columbia, and before The U.S. Court of Appeals for the Federal Circuit and the U.S. Patent and Trademark Office.